The world's longest-serving leaders

-Vladimir Putin is widely expected to win Russia's presidential election on Sunday, giving him a fourth term that would take him to nearly a quarter-century as the head of state or government.
+Vladimir Putin won Russia's presidential election on Sunday, giving him a fourth term that will take him to nearly a quarter-century as the head of state or government.

 Here are some of the world leaders who have held power the longest -- excluding monarchs enthroned for life.